Miami Dolphins vs. Jacksonville Jaguars NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Miami has combined with its opponents to put up more than 47 points only twice this year.
+- Miami and its opponents have scored at least 47 points -- this matchup's point total -- just two times this season.

-- In 60% of Jacksonville's games this season (3/5), the teams combined to score more than Sunday's over/under of 47.
+- So far this season, 60% of Jacksonville's games (3/5) have had more combined points than Sunday's over/under of 47.

-- Sunday's over/under is 12.6 points higher than the combined 34.4 PPG average of the two teams.
+- The two teams combine to average 34.4 points per game, 12.6 less than the total in this contest.

-- This contest's total is 14.2 points fewer than the 61.2 these two squads combine to give up per game in 2020.
+- The 61.2 points per game these two squads have allowed their opponents to score this season are 14.2 more than the 47 over/under in this contest.

-- The average total in Dolphins games this season is 45.2, 1.8 points fewer than Sunday's over/under of 47.
+- The average total in Dolphins games this season is 45.2, 1.8 points fewer than Sunday's total of 47.

-- In 2020, games involving the Jaguars have averaged a total of 47.3 points, 0.3 more than the set over/under in this contest.
+- The 47-point over/under for this game is 0.3 points below the 47.3 points per game average total in Jaguars games this season.

 Dolphins stats and trends

-- So far this year Miami has two wins against the spread.
+- Miami has two wins against the spread in five games this season.

 - This season, the Dolphins are winless against the spread when entering a game as a favorite of 3 points or more.